For many people there is no single or certain cure for lower back pain; it often takes a process of trial and error to find what works best for you.

 Bonus Tip: Find activities that make you happy

 Ongoing pain can wreak havoc on your life, affecting your cherished relationships, finances, and your ability to get stuff done at work and at home.
 It can also interrupt your sleep and affect your mood.
 Because many other problems commonly occur along with chronic lower back pain, anything you can do for yourself that is a natural anti-depressant will help.

 Some people find that even doing just 3 things that make them feel good each day, such as enjoying a comforting cup of tea or coffee, calling an old friend, walking the dog, or receiving a longish 30-second hug from a loved one can make pain more tolerable.

-The tips in this blog are simple ways to help your back stay in alignment and maintain a stronger, healthier you.
 Even if you are in severe pain and are undergoing extensive medical treatments, we encourage you to still try to remember the simple things you can do for yourself to help heal and get stronger and healthier over time.